The Ferals

-The Ferals was an Australian children's comedy television series which screened on the ABC from 1994 to 1995.
+The Ferals is an Australian children's comedy television series which aired on ABC from 1994 to 1995.
 It was created by Wendy Gray and Claire Henderson and featured a mixture of people and animal puppets known as the "Ferals".
 It was lauded for its irreverent humour and distinctive characters, some of which featured on other ABC programming.
 Garth Frost was responsible for the puppet design.
+The opening theme was written by Peter Dasent and Arthur Baysting and performed by Dave Dobbyn.
 In the UK, the show aired on satellite television via Nickelodeon UK.

 Plot

 The Ferals are an eclectic group of animals that live together in a backyard shed.
 There is a rat called Rattus, a feral cat called Modigliana, a rabbit called Mixy, and a feral dog called Derryn.
 The humans are two university students, and their landlord, who clash with each other and the Ferals.

-They include the uptight, neurotic landlord Joe King who is determined to remove the ferals from his garden; the affable science student Leonard, and medical student Roberta 'Robbie', who attempt to shield the ferals from eviction, but are sometimes exasperated with their antics.
+They include the uptight, neurotic landlord Joe King who is determined to remove the ferals from his garden; the affable science student Leonard, and medical student Robbie, who attempt to shield the ferals from eviction, but are sometimes exasperated with their antics.

 There were also the 'Bozos From The Bush' as Modigliana liked to call them, Keith, a koala and Kylie, a kangaroo.
 These two characters often clashed with the Ferals, thinking they were above them due to their status as native Australian animals.